omazapa/root/documentation/users-guide/FittingHistograms.md

     TFile * file = TFile::Open("hsimple.root");
     TTree *ntuple = 0; file->GetObject("ntuple",ntuple);
 	// select from the tree the data we want to use for fitting
-	// we can teh TTree::Draw functionality for this int nevt = ntuple->Draw("px:py","","goff");
+	// we use TTree::Draw  for this
+	int nevt = ntuple->Draw("px:py","","goff");
 	double * x = ntuple->GetV1();
 	double * y = ntuple->GetV2();